Available on Netflix

 And that’s just the half of it.
 Literally.
 It’s twice as long as that, at least.

-Then there’s the Daredevil v Bullseye fights, which again are great pieces of choreography:
+Then there’s the Daredevil v (spoiler alert) Bullseye fights, which again are great pieces of choreography:

 Like the second seasons of both Iron Fist and Dirk Gently’s Holistic Detective Agency before it, the show polishes off all its loose plot points, winds up story arcs, and leaves all the characters in very nice places, leaving you dying for more.
 However, the observant reader will note both those shows got cancelled after their second seasons and so I can’t help but feel as a result that the same fate is coming for Daredevil.
 The fact that Disney, which owns Marvel, is thinking about creating its own streaming service and the recent cancellations of both Iron Fist and Luke Cage suggest the same, too.